epam/ai-dial/docs/user-guide.md

 ### Publish

-Users can publish conversations and this way make them available for the target audience.
+Users can publish conversations and to make them available for the target audience in your organization.

 **Note**: to publish a shared conversation, [duplicate](#duplicate) it and then publish.